 Incandescent and Fluorescent light can also be used to illuminate some pieces artwork, but it is not recommended.
 Incandescent light is typically less harmful than Fluorescent, especially un-shielded Fluorescent which emanates larger concentrations of UV radiation.
 Standard incandescent lamps can display too much warm white which creates an imbalanced shift.
 Incandescent bulbs also have a much shorter lamp life and can end up costing more than halogen or LEDs in re-lamping down the line.
 It is not recommended to use halogen light in a picture light that is mounted close to your artwork since halogen lamps project significant amounts of heat.

 WAC Lighting's Surface Mount Spots collection is a great choice for lighting artwork.
 The Surface Mount Spots can achieve accent or task lighting when surface mounting the fixture is the best option.
 They are available in low and line voltage versions in today's popular finishes, with a wide selection of designs and accessories including lens options and the framing projector.
-Extensions are available from 6–96 inches to help bring the lighting for your artwork into the proper position.
+Extension are available from 6–96" to help bring the lighting for your artwork into the proper position.

 WAC Lighting's Display Lighting collection includes low and line voltage versions, as well as LED fixtures in a number of finishes and styles to meet your unique lighting needs.
 Most fixtures can be easily adapted for Installation: in temporary or permanent displays.
-Know for their convenience and portability, clamp mount display lighting is preferred for office partitions, craft fairs and art shows, as well as residential applications.
-For example, energy efficient, low voltage clamp mount fixtures were used recently to illuminate wall decor in a bedroom of an award winning Green Home in Jericho, NY (below).
+Know for their convenience and portability, Compact and Mini Picture Lights mount display lighting is preferred for office partitions, craft fairs and art shows, as well as residential applications.
+For example, energy efficient, low voltage Compact and Mini Picture Lights mount fixtures were used recently to illuminate wall decor in a bedroom of an award winning Green Home in Jericho, NY (below).

 LEDme™ Track Lights are the next generation in accent and display lighting fixtures.
 These track lights are thermally energy efficient, long lasting and deliver a strong light output.
 These fixtures are perfect for effective displays, high-end residential accent lighting and displays in museums, hotels and restaurants.